TIGRLab/SCanD_project/README.md

 mkdir bidsbackup_json
 rsync -zarv  --include "*/" --include="*.json" --exclude="*"  data/local/bids  bidsbackup_json
 ```
-## Final step before running the pipleine!
+## Final step before running the pipleine

-Working directory for piplines is based on $BBUFFER which assumes you have access to buffer folder to run the codes faster.
-It's better asking the scinet group to give you access to buffer folder.
-Here is a sample email you can use: support@scinet.utoronto.ca
+The working directory for pipelines is based on the $BBUFFER environment variable, which assumes access to the buffer space.
+This setup significantly enhances code execution speed and overall performance.

+To request access: If you do not already have access to the buffer folder, it is recommended to reach out to the SCINET group at support@scinet.utoronto.ca to request access.

+Here is a sample email you can use:

+* Subject: Request for BBUFFER Space for Preprocessing on SciNet Cluster
 ```
 Hello,
 I'm [your name] working at [site name] as a [your role] and I would like to request bbuffer space to do some preprocessing on the SciNet cluster.
 Specifically, I would like to run preprocessing scripts that use third party software that utilize high I/O for both logging and temporary files, and we're running them on large datasets so it would be ideal to run them as efficiently as possible.
 My account is [your scinet ID].
 Let us know if you can get me access, any help would be greatly appreciated!
 ```
-In case you didn't hget the buffer folder or you don't want to get one (!), you need to edit the codes and everywhere you see "$BBUFFER" repalce it with "$SCRATCH/SCanD_project".
+If BBUFFER space is unavailable or you choose not to use it, you need to navigate through each pipline code and replace all instances of $BBUFFER with $SCRATCH/SCanD_project.

 ## Quick Start - Workflow Automation